Philadelphia Flyers: Victory against the Soviets and diminishing playoff success

-The Flyers began the 1979–80 season with a somewhat controversial move by naming Clarke a playing assistant coach and giving the captaincy to Mel Bridgman.
+The Flyers began the 1979–80 season by naming Clarke a playing assistant coach and giving the captaincy to Mel Bridgman.
 While Clarke was against this initially, he accepted his new role.
 The Flyers went undefeated for a North American professional sports record 35-straight games (25–0–10), before losing 7–1 to the Minnesota North Stars, a record that still stands to this day.
 The streak started after the team was 1–1 on October 14, and ended on January 7, 1980.
-In doing so, the Flyers wrapped up the Patrick Division title with 14 games to spare and the first overall seed in the playoffs.
-Their regular season success continued into the playoffs, as the Flyers swept a young Wayne Gretzky and his Edmonton Oilers in the first round, then went on to get revenge against Fred "The Fog" Shero and his Rangers by beating them in five before disposing of Minnesota in five to lock up a berth in the Stanley Cup Final.
-Facing the Islanders for the Cup, the Flyers ultimately lost in six games on Bob Nystrom's overtime Stanley Cup-winning goal.
+Their regular season success continued into the playoffs, as the Flyers swept the Edmonton Oilers in the first round, then went on to defeat the Rangers in five games before disposing of Minnesota in five games.
+Facing the Islanders in the 1980 Stanley Cup Final, the Flyers lost in six games on Bob Nystrom's overtime Stanley Cup-winning goal.
 The result of the series was marred by controversy, as the Islanders were offside on the play that resulted in their second goal, but the call was not made.
 Linesman Leon Stickle admitted after the game that he had blown the call.
-After a tough, five-game preliminary round series win against the Quebec Nordiques, the team's 1980–81 season came to an end as they lost in the quarterfinals to the Calgary Flames in seven games.
+In the 1980–81 playoffs, after a five-game preliminary round series win against the Quebec Nordiques, they lost in the quarterfinals to the Calgary Flames in seven games.